edmaregidio/ringer_analysis/README.md

 the information through physics expert knowledge, while keeping the discriminating patterns.

-## Branches:
+## Branch:

-This repository is dedicated to include all analysis for the ringer group.
-This repository is organize in physics channel and LHC periods:
+This branch is dedicated to all analysis for Zee channel during the Run 2 period.

+## Organization:

+This branch is organize like this:

-- `zee_run2`: Include all analysis for the `Zee` channel during the `Run 2` period;
+- 2017: Include all analysis during the ringer commissioning period (ringer monte carlo tuning);
+- 2018: Include all analysis and studies for ringer data driven tuning;
+- 2020: Ringer preparation for Run 3;
+- data: Include all scripts responsible to dump the training samples;

 ## Notes:

 > **WARNING**: This is a public repository.